-In this article, we’ll go over more about the MA in communication, what it takes to earn this graduate degree, and the roles you can explore after graduation.
+Discover details about the MA in communication, including what it is, the coursework it entails, what it takes to earn this graduate degree, and the roles you can explore after graduation.

-The Master of Arts in Communication is an advanced degree you can pursue once you’ve earned your bachelor’s degree, and which tends to focus on theories, strategies, and practices of effective communication.
-However, some schools also emphasize media studies given the close relationship between the two subjects.
+The Master of Arts in Communication is an advanced degree you can pursue once you’ve earned your bachelor’s degree.
+It tends to focus on theories, strategies, and effective communication practices.
+Some programs also emphasize media studies, given the close relationship between the two subjects.

 Depending on the school you're interested in attending, you may have the opportunity to enroll in a Master of Science in Communication, which may focus more exclusively on the strategy of communicating as it relates to management and leadership in business.